nawwardiab/auth-service-backend-go/DECISIONS.md

 **What I know about testing:**

 - I understand the theory: unit tests for services, integration tests for handlers, E2E for flows
-- I know what I'd test first: [e.g., service layer business logic, then handler input validation]
+- I know what I'd test first: service layer business logic, then handler input validation
-- I've seen test structures in the internship codebase

 **What I'd do next:**